Nkonya

 Nkonya is a town in the Oti Region of Ghana.
 As a state, it consists of nine towns namely Ahenkro, Asakyiri, Betenase, Kadjebi, Ntsumuru, Ntumda, Tayi, Tepo and Wurupong.
 The town is known for the Nkonya Senior High School.
 The school is a second cycle institution.

-The language spoken in the town and the area is the Nkonya language.
+The languages spoken in the town and the area are the Nkonya and French languages.